-A class of future scenarios that is receiving increasing attention, particularly in the context of ambitious climate goals such as the global warming limits of 1.5°C or 2°C included in the Paris Agreement, are so-called ‘overshoot’ scenarios.
+‘Overshoot' scenarios are a class of future scenarios that are receiving increasing attention, particularly in the context of ambitious climate goals, such as the global warming limits of 1.5°C or 2°C included in the Paris Agreement.
 In these scenarios, a slow rate of reductions in emissions in the near term is compensated by net negative CO2 emissions in the later part of this century, which results in a temporary breach or ‘overshoot’ of a given warming level.
 Due to the delayed reaction of several climate system components, it follows that the temporary overshoot would result in additional climate changes compared to a scenario that reaches the goal without overshoot.
 These changes would take decades to many centuries to reverse, with the reversal taking longer for scenarios with larger overshoot.

 Removing more CO2 from the atmosphere than is emitted into it would indeed begin to reverse some aspects of climate change, but some changes would still continue in their current direction for decades to millennia.
 Approaches capable of large-scale removal of CO2 are still in the state of research and development or unproven at the scales of deployment necessary to achieve a net reduction in atmospheric CO2 levels.
-CO2 removal approaches, particularly those deployed on land, can have undesired side-effects on water, food production and biodiversity.
+CO2 removal approaches, particularly those deployed on land, can have undesired side effects on water, food production and biodiversity.

 [START FAQ 5.3, FIGURE 1 HERE]